hannahdxz/STAT545-hw-Dong-Xinzhe/README.md

 **hw06** :

 * Writing functions.
-Write two functions that do linear regression and robust regression on the Gapminder data, and compare their estimated mspe.
+Write two functions that do linear regression and robust regression on the Gapminder data, and compare their estimated mean square prediction error (mspe).

 * Work with a nested data frame.
 Create a nested data frame using the function `nest()` and map a function over the list column holding the nested data.
 Get information out of the linear models using the `tidy()` functions.
 Use the usual `dplyr`, `tidyr`, and `ggplot2` workflows to make explorations.